About

 Synodical Government

 Until 1931 the churches in the Bailiwicks of Guernsey and Jersey were not directly represented in the national church institutions.
 The Channel Islands (Representation) Measure, 1931 provided that each of the Bailiwicks be entitled to send representatives to both the Church Assembly and the Winchester Diocesan Conference.
 Those two bodies became, respectively, the General Synod and the Winchester Diocesan Synod in 1970 by virtue of the Synodical Government (Channel Islands) Order, 1970.
 Since the 2014 transfer of episcopal oversight from the Bishop of Winchester to the Bishop of Dover, Guernsey has not sent any delegates to the Winchester Diocesan Synod.
 They attended meetings of the Canterbury Diocesan Synod in a non-voting capacity until 2019.
-In future, they will attend meetings of Salisbury Diocesan Synod.
+The Dean and three representatives from the Deanery of Guernsey are members of Salisbury Diocesan Synod.

 In the elections to General Synod in the autumn of 2021, Miss Ruth Abernethy was elected to represent the laity of the Deanery of Guernsey.